 Florida did it recently.
 Their knowledge tests got more difficult with more questions, causing many test takers to fail.

-United Kingdom also did it.
-Changing their theory tests to be more of a challenge.
+United Kingdom also did it!
+They change their driver exam to be more challenging.

 In Germany, new questions are introduced on a regular basis, with the next update on April 1, 2018.

 This week, Sweden announced a change that is likely to find its way to United States as well.